marklogic/marklogic-docker/README.md

 #### Advanced Configuration
 The following environment variables are only useful when building and extending the current docker image.
-For instance setting `MARKLOGIC_USER` only will work if a user is setup and configured in the image.
+For instance, setting `MARKLOGIC_USER` only will work if a user is set up and configured in the image.

 | env var                       | value                           | required                          | default   | description                                        |
 | ------------------------------- | --------------------------------- | ----------------------------------- | ----------- | ---------------------------------------------------- |